 Research projects/contents

-In our study group, we investigate factors influencing the disease course in pediatric inflammatory bowel disease.
-In doing so, we focus on translational studies employing blood, tissue, and stool samples of patients.
-We want to answer questions about predictors of prognosis, about triggers of acute flares, and about pathogenic mechanisms.
+In our research group, we investigate factors that influence the disease course of pediatric inflammatory bowel disease.
+We focus on translational studies using blood, tissue, and stool samples from patients.
+Our aim is to identify predictors of prognosis, understand triggers of acute flares, and elucidate underlying pathogenic mechanisms.

-The PedNet Bern supports our prospective studies with their expertise in patient centered research.
+The PedNet Bern supports our prospective PHASE III studies with their expertise in patient centered research.

 Current research projects